valentinaantonov58885/notes/README.md

 "Premature optimization is the root of all evil." — Donald Knuth

 This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially mask real bottlenecks.
 It reminds programmers to first ensure correctness and understand the actual requirements before refining for performance.
 Always profile and measure before optimizing.

+# 2024-02-10
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, more manageable steps.
+By doing this, you can ensure that you complete each task properly and on time.

+Additionally, it is crucial to stay up-to-date with the latest programming technologies and tools.
+Not only will this help make your code more effective and efficient, but it will also keep you at the forefront of your field.
+Keep an eye out for new programming languages, frameworks, libraries, or tools that can improve your workflow and make you a better programmer.